 SDN data in a comma separated values format (CSV).
 This format is recognized by Excel and other spreadsheet programs and can be imported into spreadsheet format by simply opening the file in your default spreadsheet application.

 Of course, these lists must be updated with changes, so OFAC has an email subscription service that will notify you when there are updates to the sanctions list.
 You can go to this

 Here's how to become a DGS certified Small, Small Diverse and/or Veteran Business:

 PA Department of General Services' Bureau of Diversity, Inclusion and Small

 Subsistence Certificates/Certificates of Registration

-As we work to digitize our Corporate database, you may notice that some documents are readily available while others require scanning.
-When ordering documents that have not been scanned yet, we ask that you allow up to five business days for your order to be processed.
-Once your order is processed, you will be invoiced $3 per page.
-Within 24 hours of final payment, your documents will emailed to you.
+As we work to digitize our entire business entity database from microfilm, you may notice that some documents are readily available while others require scanning.
+When ordering documents that have not been digitized, we ask that you allow up to five business days for your order to be processed.
+Once your order is complete, you will be notified via email that the records are available in the Business Filing Services portal.